Honest Review:

 Showing auto-scheduling screen for the team

-Speaking of legal compliance, mandatory breaks for meals and rest are covered by the law, and their lengths and frequency are dictated by the United States Department of Labor’s Wage and Hour Division.
-The states of California, New York, Washington, Massachusetts, and Oregon have tougher restrictions than most, and ensuring compliance to avoid potentially catastrophic and costly violations is difficult (if not totally impossible) with paper-based or manual scheduling.
+Breaks are an essential part of the work day, as they allow employees to devote a bit of time for their needs and for rest so they can be at 100% on the hours that they’re actively working.
+Mandatory breaks for meals and rest are covered by the law, and their lengths and frequency are dictated by the United States Department of Labor’s Wage and Hour Division.
+The states of New York, Washington, Massachusetts, Oregon, and California have tougher restrictions than most.
+For such a crucial aspect of work, ensuring compliance to avoid potentially catastrophic and costly violations is difficult — if not totally impossible — with paper-based or manual scheduling.

 With this feature, employers can be confident about scheduling multiple breaks in a single shift without sacrificing coverage, prevent non-compliant early clock-in and early break returns, have attestation showing compliance and all break details for company records, and ensure that employees are getting the downtime they need to ensure optimum performance.